zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/lifos.rst

 Concepts
 ********

-Any number of LIFOs can be defined.
+Any number of LIFOs can be defined (limited only by available RAM).
 Each LIFO is referenced by its memory address.

 A LIFO has the following key properties: